 Example 2:

-Let us take another example to illustrate the Evil Numbers in C++.
+Let's consider another instance to demonstrate the concept of Evil Numbers in C++.

 #include <iostream>